conan-io/conan-package-tools/README.md

 - **force_selinux**: Force docker to relabel file objects on the shared volumes
 - **skip_recipe_export**: If True, the package recipe will only be exported on the first build.
 Default [False]
 - **update_dependencies**: Update all dependencies before building e.g conan create -u
+- **version_alias**: Create a version alias for created packages.
+For example: if CPT_VERSION_ALIAS=latest, the package alias pkg_name/latest@user/channel will be created.

 Upload related parameters: